Hepsor logo

 Risk Management

 Risk management is part of the Group’s strategic planning and decision-making process.
 The Group is exposed to a number of risks and uncertainties related to, among other factors, the business and financial risks.
-The materialisation of any such risks could have a material adverse effect on the Group’s business, financial condition, results of operations and future prospects.
+The materialisation of any such risks could have a material adverse effect on the Group’s business, financial condition, results of operations and prospects.
 The Group’s risk management process is based on the premise that the Group’s success depends on constant monitoring, accurate assessment, and effective management of risks.
 The Group’s management monitors the management of these risks.

 Strategic risk

 The Group’s strategic risks are risks that can significantly impact the execution of its business strategies and ability to achieve the objectives.
 Such risks are impacted by changes in political environment and market demand as well as microeconomic developments.
-While the risks can have negative impact on the Group’s business, they can also create new business opportunities.
+While the risks can have a negative impact on the Group’s business, they can also create new business opportunities.
 The Group carefully selects the new development projects and monitors the market trends in order to adjust its strategy when significant changes occur.

 Market risk